jhelou96/budgey/README.md

 ## Author

-You can visit the author's website at the following address: http://joeyhelou.com
+You can visit the author's website at the following address: [Author website](http://joeyhelou.com)

 ## License